remodlai/Flowise/memory-bank/api_documentation/endpoint_analysis/agentflowv2-generator/internalAgentflowv2GeneratorGenerate.md

 **Authentication:**
 *   Requires API Key (standard Remodl Core `Authorization` header mechanism assumed, TBC).

+**Processing Modes:**
+*   **Direct Mode:** In the default configuration, requests are processed immediately, and the response is returned after completion.
+*   **Queue Mode:** When `process.env.MODE === 'QUEUE'`, requests are instead added to a 'prediction' queue for asynchronous processing.
+The API call still waits for the job to complete before returning the response, but this allows for better resource management, parallel processing, and more stable behavior under load in production environments.

 **Request:**
 *   **Method:** `POST`
 *   **Path:** `/api/v1/agentflowv2-generator/generate`